 This article is part of a Don't Throw It Out! series on how to preserve fresh foods and avoid food waste.
-The average American family throws away an estimated 25 percent of its grocery shopping dollars — as much as $2,000 a year.
-Fresh produce tops the list.
-Other food waste occurs by … [Read more...] about 6 ways to stop wasting food
+Food waste by the average American family is estimated at 25 percent of your grocery shopping dollars -- or a little more than $2,000 a year.
+Fresh vegetables top the list.
+If you have a … [Read more...] about How to keep spring veggies fresh to avoid food waste

 I don't know what I like more about Thanksgiving, the holiday itself or all of the sales grocery stores nationwide usually have on Thanksgiving-dinner staple ingredients as soon as Halloween passes.
 You can find rock-bottom prices on the foods most frequently consumed on the biggest eating day of … [Read more...] about How to maximize your savings while shopping for Thanksgiving dinner